rubyonjets/jets/README.md

 ### Scaffolding

-You can also use `jets scaffold` to quickly generate some basic CRUD.
+You can also use `jets scaffold` to quickly generate basic CRUD code.
+Example:

 ```sh
 jets scaffold Post name:string title:string content:text
 ```

-The scaffold created a migration in `db/migrate` for DynamoDB.
-You'll need to migrate to create the DynamoDB table.
+The scaffold creates a migration in `db/migrate` for DynamoDB.
+You'll need to run migrations to create the DynamoDB table.

 ```
 jets db:migrate
 ```

-Next deploy the app.
+Next, deploy the app.

 ```sh
 jets deploy